Where is he?

 Adam.
 I swear to you, I'm going to kill you.

-Adam was her best friend.
-He was also her Prince and that made their relationship odd.
-It was becoming more and more evident to her that they had grown apart and in that time of growing apart she was risking losing the man who had always been a comforting fixture in her life.
+Of course... she couldn't even be angry.
+Adam was her best friend, but he was also her Prince and that made their relationship odd.
+It was becoming increasingly evident to Teela that Adam and she had grown apart and in that time of growing apart she was losing the man who had always been a comforting fixture in her life.

 The cold hard fact was Captain of the Guard Teela and King Adam could not cavort as they did as children or even now, sometimes, when they felt playful and shoved each other in jest over gentle back and forth mockery.